← All workflows

 2. 2.
 AI analyzes claims, maps infringement theories, and applies TC Heartland venue requirements

 3. 3.
-Review the generated complaint with claim charts, jurisdiction analysis, and all infringement counts
+Review and customize the generated complaint, claim charts, and damages allegations

 4. 4.
-Export the finalized complaint in your preferred format (DOCX, PDF)
+Export the litigation-ready complaint in your preferred format (DOCX, PDF)

 What you get